 1. Clearly convey the value of using your services vs. other platforms

 Clarity is very important when it comes to travel planning.
-A lot of travelers go through online travel agencies like Expedia and Booking.com simply because they aren’t aware of the benefits of booking through a travel advisor.
+A lot of travelers go through online travel agencies like Booking.com simply because they aren’t aware of the benefits of booking through a travel advisor.

 For example, when a client books with Fora, they’re likely to pay the same amount as they would have if they had booked through an online travel agency.
 But they’re also going to get a much better experience, from VIP treatment to awesome travel perks like complimentary meals, property credits and so on (it varies by hotel and brand).